 How should I use bimatoprost topical ophthalmic?

-Follow all directions on your prescription label.
-Do not use this medicine in larger amounts than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.
 Using more of this medicine will not make it more effective.

 Use this medicine in the evening, unless your doctor tells you otherwise.

 Do not use this medicine while wearing contact lenses.
 Bimatoprost topical ophthalmic may contain a preservative that can discolor soft contact lenses.
 Wait at least 15 minutes after using this medicine before putting in your contact lenses.

 Wash and thoroughly dry your face before using this medicine.
 Remove all makeup.

 Use only the disposable applicators provided with your medicine to apply it.
 Do not use the same applicator to treat both eyes.
-Throw away an applicator after one use.
+Throw away an applicator after use on one eye.

 Apply the medicine directly to the skin of your upper eyelid at the base of your eyelashes.
 Do not use on the lower eyelid.